2jacobtan/very-basic-python-test/README.md

 # very-basic-python-test
-extremely simple python test for some internship position
+simple python test for some internship position

 ## solution